 It happens.
 We know it happens.
 And we know that most false accusers are rarely prosecuted for this criminal offense.

-In March 2011, AVoiceforMenRadio aired a show called, Cry Rape!
+In March 2011, a BlogTalkRadio program aired called, Cry Rape!
 The Plague of False Allegations with guest E. Steven Berkimer (False Rape Society).
 I called in (68:20 on the counter) to ask why men aren’t suing women who make false allegations against them in civil court if family court and the police won’t hold these women accountable and prosecute them.

 Looks like the inevitable has finally happened.

 Last month, a judge awarded Daryl Ginyard of Severn, Maryland $852,000 in damages for the false light cast upon him and other punitive damages he incurred after his wife, Amani Ginyard, falsely accused him of sexually abusing their daughters.

 Almost forgot to mention that this decision came more than a year after another county circuit judge awarded Mr Ginyard full custody of his children.

 $852,000 and full custody to father because mother lied.